How do protection plans work?

 Protection plans are available to guests who book trips with peer-to-peer hosts.
 If you choose a protection plan for your trip, it’ll include these three key elements:

 - Third-party liability insurance from insurance provider Liberty Surplus Insurance Corporation.* This provides secondary (excess) coverage for damage to another person or their property.
 (Any personal insurance you have is primary, and insurance from Liberty Surplus Insurance Corporation kicks in after).
+The third-party liability insurance from Liberty Surplus Insurance corporation does not provide a defense or indemnification for any claim asserted by Turo.

 - A physical damage contract between you and Turo.
 The contract limits your out-of-pocket costs for physical damage to the host’s vehicle during the trip.
 It does not remove your responsibility for interior or mechanical damage you may cause.
 This contractual limitation is not insurance.** It’s between you and Turo and varies depending on the plan you select.
 The cap to your out-of-pocked costs is applied after any patent from your personal insurance policy.